Erich Leinsdorf: Biography

 Leinsdorf was born to a Jewish family in Vienna, and was studying music at a local school by the age of 5.
 He played the cello and studied composition.
 In his teens, Leinsdorf worked as a piano accompanist for singers.
 He studied conducting at the Mozarteum in Salzburg, and later at the University of Vienna and the Vienna Academy of Music.
 From 1934 to 1937 he worked as an assistant to the noted conductors Bruno Walter and Arturo Toscanini at the Salzburg Festival.

 In November 1937, Leinsdorf travelled to the United States to take up a position as assistant conductor at the Metropolitan Opera in New York City.
 As it turned out, his departure from Austria came a few short months ahead of the Anschluss of March 1938, when the country was taken over by Nazi Germany.
 With the assistance of freshman Representative from Texas Lyndon B. Johnson, he was able to stay in the United States, and became a naturalized American citizen in 1942.

 While at the Met, Leinsdorf was particularly noted for his Wagner performances; after the sudden death of Artur Bodanzky in 1939, he was named the Met's "head of German repertoire".
-By the spring of 1943, the candidates being considered to take over for Artur Rodzinski as music director of The Cleveland Orchestra included Vladimir Golschmann of the St. Louis Symphony Orchestra, Albert Stoessel of the Juilliard School and New York Oratorio Society, George Szell of the Metropolitan Opera Company, and Leinsdorf, also of the Met.
+By the spring of 1943, the candidates being considered to take over for Artur Rodzinski as music director of The Cleveland Orchestra included Vladimir Golschmann of the St. Louis Symphony Orchestra, Albert Stoessel of the Juilliard School and New York Oratorio Society, George Szell and Leinsdorf, both from the Met.

-Given Leinsdorf's tender age (31) and limited experience conducting performances outside of opera, questions arose about his capacity for the job.
+Given Leinsdorf's age (31) and limited experience conducting performances outside of opera, questions arose about his capacity for the job.
 However, Leinsdorf won a vote taken by the Orchestra's board of directors and became the ensemble's third music director, in 1943.
 Among the most significant developments during Leinsdorf's first year in Cleveland was his intention to schedule the entire season in advance so the Orchestra could promote its concerts ahead of time and reach a wider audience; his desire to have the Orchestra play a year-round schedule — though World War II complicated that possibility; and, finally, the successful negotiation of a weekly radio broadcast on Sunday evenings — allowing The Cleveland Orchestra to be heard throughout the United States, parts of Mexico, and by short wave across Europe, South America, and the South Pacific.
 More importantly, perhaps, given U.S. involvement in the war, concerts would be recorded and broadcast to overseas American military zones.